AlexSpradling/california_sat_analysis/README.md

-# A Comparative Analysis of Standardized Test Results Between CA School Boards
+# A Comparative Analysis of Standardized Test Results Between CA School Districts
 ---
 ### College-Readiness Benchmarks as a Barometer of Access and College Preparation
 ---